How do credit cards work?

 A balance transfer is when you get a new card that repays debts on other credit or store cards for you, so you owe it instead but at 0%.
 This means you'll be debt-free quicker as repayments will go towards clearing the actual debt, not interest.

-The longer the 0% period, the longer you have to clear the debt without worrying about paying interest.
-The longest deals typically have a one-off fee as a percentage of the amount borrowed, yet there are cards that have no fee, so you can shift debt for free.
+The longest deals typically have a one-off fee as a percentage of the amount borrowed, but there are cards that have no fee.
+Pick the card with the lowest fee in the time you're sure you can repay.

 • Golden rules for 0% balance transfer cards